SOMHOLUK/NGINX-ec2-dns/README.md

 Before starting this project, make sure you have:

 - 🌐 A registered domain name (you can buy one through Amazon Route 53 or any other domain registrar).

 - 🔑 An AWS account with permissions to launch EC2 instances and manage Route 53.
+There is the option of making an AWS Free Tier account.

 - 💻 During this project, an Ubuntu machine was used in Oracle VirtualBox.

 ---